avraal/BizarreTale/README.md

 Pattern: Singleton

 Has a public fields:
-- CurrentDirectory - to identify directory, where find images:
+- CurrentDirectory - to identify directory, where find images;

 Init CurrentDirectory
 ```sh